Biryani: In the Indian subcontinent

-There are many types of biryani, whose names are often based on their region of origin.
-For example, Sindhi biryani developed in the Sindh region of what is now Pakistan, and Hyderabadi biryani developed in the city of Hyderabad in South India.

-Some have taken the name of the shop that sells it, for example: Haji Biriyani, Haji Nanna Biriyani in Old Dhaka, Fakhruddin Biriyani in Dhaka, Students biryani in Karachi, Lucky biryani in Bandra, Mumbai and Baghdadi biryani in Colaba, Mumbai.
+There are many types of biryani in the Indian subcontinent.
+Biryani is the single most-ordered dish in Indian online food ordering and delivery services, and has been described as the most popular dish in India.
+The names of variants are often based on their region or city of origin.
+Some have taken the name of the shop that sells it, as in Fakhruddin Biriyani in Dhaka, Students biryani in Karachi, Lucky biryani in Bandra, Mumbai and Baghdadi biryani in Colaba, Mumbai.
 Biryanis are often specific to the Muslim communities where they originate; they are usually the defining dishes of those communities.
+In 2009, the Deccani Biryani Makers Association submitted 'Hyderabadi Biryani' for a geographical indication, but the attempt failed as they were unable to provide documentary evidence of its historical origin.